ohnosequences/db.rnacentral/docs/roadmap.md

 ### A better data model

-we have a good enough representation in api.rnacentral (see `data.scala`).
+we have a good enough representation in db.rnacentral (see `data.scala`).
 We want to have a graph model for it.